 Since the start of lockdown in mid-March businesses have had to learn to adapt and manage their people in line with government guidance during exceptional circumstances and unprecedented operating environments.
 The pace of change has meant that businesses have had to react quickly, implementing working from home strategies and creating COVID-19 secure workplaces, with little time for reflection.

-Throughout the pandemic we have been supporting our clients respond to the rapidly changing guidance and resulting changes to employment legislation.
+Throughout the pandemic we have been supporting our clients as they respond to the rapidly changing guidance and resulting changes to employment legislation.
 As the anticipated longer-term effects of the crisis have become clearer, we have also been working with an increasing number of employers who have identified that improving efficiencies and working more agilely will now be critical to future-proofing their businesses.

 Rather than focussing solely on the legal implications of our client’s proposals, we become an extension of their team, working closely with them on a strategic level, revisiting their people strategies in light of these new, unforeseen challenges and drawing on our breadth of experience to identify new ways of working in order to achieve a secure staffing structure with flexibility to react to the risks ahead.